acsoto/BUAA-Compiler/README.md

 }
 ```

-### After Code
+### After Coding

 Because of some runtime errors and information shortages, I added and removed some Pcode.
-At the same, there are some new troubles about address pass and short circuit calculation.
+At the same time, there are some new troubles with address passing and short-circuit calculation.

 #### Specific Code Definition

-In Operation, `push()` means put value into the top of the stack. `pop()` means pop the value from the top of the stack.
+In operations, `push()` means putting a value onto the top of the stack. `pop()` means removing the value from the top of the stack.

 ##### Common Type